Skywalx/simple-player-authentication/README.md

 - More storage options such as: MySQL, PostgreSQL and MSSQL

+:exclamation: Attention: This is not a decisive list!
+There is no roadmap for this Minecraft plugin so new features might not have been listed here or features listed here might not be implemented! :exclamation:

 # :question: FAQ

 **Isn't this plugin supporting the use of 'online-mode=false' and 'cracked' Minecraft accounts which is an illegitimate